lunatech-labs/lunadmin-bot/README.md

 ## Running the project

 This github only contains the source code. \
-first you need a mongo database which reference should be in application.conf under the label "mongodb.uri" \
+First you need a mongo database which reference should be in application.conf under the label "mongodb.uri" \
-In that database you need 4 collections : \
+In that database there should be 4 collections : \
 -user \
 -userGroup \
 -task \